 2) PoE: Power over Ethernet.
-This configuration needs the four jumpers on JP6 for the RIO-471xx and JP1 for the RIO-472xx to be placed on the side labeled PoE.
+This configuration needs the four jumpers on JP6 to be placed on the side labeled PoE.
 Once this is done, the controller will derive its power directly from the Ethernet cable.
 A PoE style switch can be used such as the FS108P from Netgear.